 Arno Vrijman, an industrial designer, spends his spare time visualizing ideas for individuals or small businesses.
-Taking inspiration from Isaac Asimov’s concept of a technology dreaming, Vrijman highlights the nature of “invisible creature” highlighting their features by using A.I. generated visualisations.
+Taking inspiration from Isaac Asimov’s concept of technology dreaming, Vrijman highlights the nature of “invisible creatures” highlighting their features by using entomology research and A.I. generated visualisations.

 While the notion of visually depicting cybernetically enhanced insects may seem absurd, it serves as a means to raise awareness about these magnificent creatures’ vital role in our ecosystem.
 It also serves as a reminder that they are rapidly approaching extinction due to human behavior—an outcome that can be averted by the choices we make.

 A project with an ecological aspect through the use of A.I. generated visualization.
 The goal is to increase the empathy for hardly visible animals by taking real ones as a base, analyzing their characteristics and visualizing how they would look like when they evolve to survive the current declination in numbers and worldwide extinction.